ketsugi/plexacious/README.md

 Called every time the digest ends, after all API calls.

+#### `newSession`

+Called when a new streaming session is detected.
+Takes the session object as an argument.

+#### `endSession`

+Called when a streaming session is detected to have ended.
+Takes the session object as an argument.

 #### `newMedia`

 Called when a new piece of media has been discovered in Plex's "Recently Added" section.
 Takes the media object as an argument.